aksel-blaise/gahaganmorph2/analysis/landmarking-protocol.md

 Superficially, this constellation of landmarks and semilandmarks appears similar to those used in recent 2D studies.
-However, these landmarks and semilandmarks capture the morphological variation that articulates with axial twisting introduced by the practice of beveling.
+However, these landmarks and semilandmarks capture the morphological variation that articulates with axial twisting introduced by the practice of beveling (see image at the top of this document).
 Thus, this constellation of landmarks and semilandmarks provides for greater precision in the geometric morphometric analysis, marking a substantive advancement in the analytical protocols used to analyse Gahagan biface morphology.

-### Variation in landmark placement

 ### References cited